 My tool box has been filled up along the way with Ancient Breath Work Techniques, Yoga postures for healing, Somatic Trauma release therapies and the power of Hypnotherapy.

-My journey through a decade of treating and experiencing trauma and teaching mindfulness and meditation has put me in a divine opportunity to show up as the therapist that I am.
+My journey through a decade of treating and experiencing trauma and teaching mindfulness and meditation has given me a divine opportunity to show up as the therapist that I am.
 I have realized the strong emotional ties to beliefs that drive our life.
 I have also experienced a deep state of physical and mental suffering which I came out the other side with a renewed sense of awareness for the suffering of others.
 My purpose as I move forward in life is to hold this new sense of peace and joyous presence for life and share it with the world

 Brian's Trainings, Certifications & Diplomas